This post may contain affiliate links. Please read The Leaven of Life’s disclosure policy.

 Your dough should look pretty gloopy at this point.
 Now, gradually add your remaining 1 cup of whole wheat flour and your 2 cups of all-purpose flour.
 You want to pour it in around a half-cup at a time.
 If you want to change the ratio of whole wheat to all-purpose flour you can.
 Just know that the more whole wheat flour you use, the more dense the bread can tend to be.

 Once all of the flour is combined, knead the dough until it is smooth and elastic.
 In an electric mixer this should take around 8 minutes.
 By hand, it will take around 10-12 minutes if you are a diligent and experienced kneader.
 Your dough should still be moist and the tiniest bit sticky.
 Cover it with a damp cloth and let it rise for 35 minutes or until doubled in size.
-While the dough is rising, grease two bread pans.
+While the dough is rising, grease three bread pans.

-When your dough is done rising, turn it out onto a floured surface and divide it into two equal portions.
+When your dough is done rising, turn it out onto a floured surface and divide it into three equal portions.
 Working with one portion at a time, shape the dough into a loaf by alternating rolling the dough in the middle and folding the ends towards the middle.
 You want the shaped loaf to be as smooth as possible on the top.
 If there are tears or bumps, just keep shaping the dough in the same way until it is smooth.

 Carefully plop your shaped loves into the prepared bread pans.
 You can gently shake the pans back and forth to situate the bread in the middle of the pan.
 Cover with a damp cloth and let rise for 35 minute.
 While the bread is rising, preheat you oven to 350°.
 Bake for 35 minutes or until the bread is a deep golden brown and sounds hollow when gently tapped.